wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: Getting back to the different memes found in our culture related to the UFO / ET phenomenon, which ones do you see as the most pervasive currently, that are having a lot of effect on us?

 DR: It's interesting.
-I mean, I think as new media replaces old media, and

-media itself seems to replace physical space as the chief environment for human interaction ...
+I mean, I think as new media replaces old media, and media itself seems to replace physical space as the chief environment for human interaction...

 JC: Kind of an electronic tactile space for going into ...